SymfonyCasts/symfony6/sfcasts/ep3-doctrine/console.md

 Ok, there's one last bit of configuration that we need to set.
 Open `config/packages/doctrine.yaml`.
 This file came from the recipe.
-Find `server_version` and un-commented.
+Find `server_version` and un-comment it.

-This value "13" is referring to the version of your database engine.
+This value "13" is referring to the version of my database engine.
 Since I'm using Postgres version 13, I need 13 here.
-If you're using MySQL, you might be 8 or 5.7 here.
+If you're using MySQL, you might need 8 or 5.7.

 This helps Doctrine determine which features your database does or doesn't support... since a newer version of a database might support features that an older version